mimiyin/Choreographic-Interventions/README.md

 Translating	movement	into	non-visual	media:	Sound	and	Text
 - Mapping	movement to sound.
 - Mapping	gesture to text.
-- Appropriating	poetic	devices	for	movement:	Meter, Repetition, Retrograde, Elision, Alliteration and	Rhyme.
+- Appropriating	poetic devices for generating patterns of movement:	Meter, Repetition, Retrograde, Elision, Alliteration and	Rhyme.

 #####Example improv: Shushing	walk.
 Translate	a	poem	into	movement.
 "Write"	a	poem	with	movement.